 Over the past few months it's become pretty clear that finding out how chefs roast their chickens is high on our lists.
 So when we came across Jean-Georges Vongerichten's Crisp Savory Roast Chicken in his latest cookbook, Home Cooking with Jean-Georges, of course we had to share it with all of you.

-Entries tagged with 'Home Cooking with Jean-Georges'
+'Home Cooking with Jean-Georges' on Serious Eats

 This salad is essentially two recipes in one: the cumin roasted carrots and the salad.
 On their own the carrots are exciting; eoasting brings out their sweetness but the mashed cumin, chile, garlic and thyme paste that they're roasted in brings out a level of worldliness not often seen in a carroty side.